shizhec/deepRL_atari/README.md

 Statistics and saved models are saved in the parent directory of the repo as well.

+A full training run takes between 3.5 and 4 days on my NVidia GTX 970.

 The parallel option hasn't been updated recently and does not currently work.